 Lab alumni:

-Charles “Chaz” Childs, M.A. - “Associate Scientist” - Loxo Oncology at Lilly
+Charles “Chaz” Childs, M.A. - “Principal Scientist” - Loxo Oncology at Lilly

-Ryan Bettcher, M.A. - “Research Associate” - Fay Lab
+Ryan Bettcher, M.A. - “Research Associate” - University of Wyoming

 Anthony Trent B.S. - “Research Associate” - Bowman Lab, University of Pennsylvania